ARM-software/arm-trusted-firmware/docs/getting_started/user-guide.rst

    reduces SRAM usage.
 Refer to `Library at ROM`_ for further details.
 Default is 0.

+-  ``USE_SPINLOCK_CAS``: Setting this build flag to 1 selects the spinlock implementation variant using the ARMv8.1-LSE compare-and-swap instruction.
+    Notice this option is experimental and only available to AArch64 builds.

 -  ``V``: Verbose build.
 If assigned anything other than 0, the build commands are printed.
 Default is 0.